w545646253-arch/RL-SIM/README.md

 **Physics-guided reinforcement learning for structured illumination microscopy**.

 It is designed to support:

-- inference with pretrained checkpoints,
+- inference with pretrained checkpoints;
-- reproduction of the frame-number comparison,
+- reproduction of the frame-number comparison and the paired-FRC-based Fig. 3(g) summary in the revised manuscript;
-- reproduction of the paired-FRC-based Fig. 1(g) summary,
+- generation of the GT-referenced FRC-style cross-method summary used for Supplementary Fig. S3 and Supplementary Table S5;
-- generation of representative paired-FRC curves for the Supplementary Information.
+- export of source-data spreadsheets for redrawing the revised Supplementary Fig. S3 curves and boxplots.

 ## Directory structure